sebastianduchene/clockstarG/README.md

 Create a folder and move the *test_files* folder to the new folder.

-Open two sessions of R and set the working directory to the folder you just created.
+Open two sessions of R. This can be done by opening two terminal windows and typing R. Set the working directory to the folder you just created in both sessions.
 Load ClockstaR-G and in type the following in each session:

 ```
 optim.trees.g(data.folder = 'test_files', init.alin = 1, end.alin = 10, out.trees = '../out_trees_1.trees', model.test = F)